kentaro/install-bin/README.md

 $ ./install-bin https://raw.githubusercontent.com/kentaro/mruby-build/master/mruby-build
 ```

-You'll see the script under the directory which appears in `$PATH` environment variable.
+You'll see the script under the directory which appears at the first in `$PATH` environment variable.

 ## Author